Respect retail and stand together against abuse

 Matt is a general manager at a high street clothing retailer who believes that taking immediate action is the best way to help teams feel supported.
 “We had two or three incidents where managers were assaulted so we immediately fed back to head office and put new measures in place,” explains Matt.
 “We have de-escalation training on how to deal with threatening customers and advice on tone of voice and body language for junior managers, to help them feel mentally prepared.
 We hold regular wellbeing meetings with the team and look at what we can put in place to support them, such as increasing guard coverage and enlisting an external security company.
 The debrief is vital so if something happens today, we talk about it as a team the next morning.
 Things have improved in the last six months.”

 Recent research from the Retail Trust encouragingly reports that nearly a third of shop workers say their employer has introduced training in the last year to help them deal with levels of abuse.
 However many haven’t.
 A worrying third of respondents haven’t received any training at all and the rest would like more.
-It is this urgent need – and plea for help from frontline workers – that inspired the launch of the Retail Trust’s new free skills training on managing challenging situations now available to everyone working in the sector.
+It is this urgent need – and plea for help from frontline workers – that inspired the launch of the Retail Trust’s free skills training on managing challenging situations in November.

 The campaign is supported by Foot Anstey, Maze, Peoplesafe, Usdaw, the British Retail Consortium, the Institute for Customer Services, and our media partner Retail Week.
-It is also backed by major retail companies including bp, Brewers Decorator Centres, DHL, EE, Frasers Group, H&M, Holland & Barrett, Primark, Schuh, The Entertainer and the Theo Paphitis Retail Group.
+It is also backed by major retail companies including American Golf, bp, Brewers Decorator Centres, DHL, Dune London, EE, FatFace, Frasers Group, H&M, Holland & Barrett, Primark, Schuh, The Entertainer, Theo Paphitis Retail Group and TJX Europe, TK Maxx and Homesense.

 Help is here

-By signing up for a free masterclass with the Retail Trust, you will learn valuable skills in how to manage challenging situations.
-So sign up now.
-And tell your colleagues.
+Whether you work in an independent shop or chain, our psychological and emotional safety training will teach you valuable skills for managing challenging situations.
 The more people who share their experiences and talk about customer abuse, the more awareness is raised around the issue and, importantly, the more people can access training and support.

 “There is definitely some cause for optimism now that people are becoming more aware of abuse,” says Andrea Woodside, wellbeing training lead at the Retail Trust.
 “They’re talking about it more and they’re more likely to raise their hands to employers to say they’re struggling.
 Nobody goes to work to be abused, and in our training sessions we’re keen to take this two-pronged approach – build confidence and build competence.
 The other thing about training is it helps people recognise that they’re not on their own.”

-The session will give you strategies to manage customers, using simple, easy-to-implement techniques, as Jonny, a store manager, an early attendee of the training describes, “I loved the whole thing – the information about understanding how our bodies react in a certain way, how we should not mimic aggression even when our mind is telling us to.
+Our training will give you strategies to manage customers, using simple, easy-to-implement techniques, as Jonny, a store manager, describes, “I loved the whole thing – the information about understanding how our bodies react in a certain way, how we should not mimic aggression even when our mind is telling us to.
 And the breathing exercises should be shared with all retailers.”

 It is a sentiment shared with other colleagues: “It was interesting that regardless of what type of retail you are in, premium or value, we are tackling the same issues.
 I’ve taken loads of notes, so I can feed back to my support network and build on what I have learned,” says Ellen, store manager.